 4. Patience and longsuffering (holding back passion) are signs of spiritual maturity (Galatians 5:22; James 1:2–4).

 Typically, one focuses on the negative behavior without realizing that there are positive traits behind those behaviors.
 The daydreamer or forgetful person tends to be quite imaginative.
 The impulsive person tends to have a burden to get things done.
 The hyperactive person tends to have ample energy that can be turned to benefit others.
 It is important that such individuals be considered for what part they play in the body of Christ (1 Corinthians 12:11–26).

 1) Helping the individual develop a servant’s heart.
 Learning to serve others helps individuals push through unpleasant tasks and to be more patient (Philippians 2:3–4).

 2) Helping individuals control their own thinking.
 The Bible talks of renewing the mind (Romans 12:2; Ephesians 4:23).
 God instructs us to focus on eight godly attributes in Philippians 4:8.
 Those who wrestle with fantasy can be encouraged to think on those things that are true.

 3) Helping individuals to renew their minds as to what God teaches about their behaviors.

 5) Modeling proper behavior.
 Paul modeled godly actions for Timothy (2 Timothy 3:10–11).
 Undoubtedly, many individuals learn better by seeing than by hearing.

 6) Identifying positive qualities.
 By embracing the special place those with ADD and ADHD hold in the Body of Christ, we can tap into the gifts they have to offer.

-Equipping individuals with ADD and ADHD to live a godly life involves many factors.
+Equipping individuals with ADD and ADHD to live godly lives involves many factors.
 Certainly, those who suffer from ADD or ADHD should seek the advice of a medical professional experienced in managing ADD/ADHD.
 And parents, pastors, and all who work with children and adults with ADD or ADHD should also utilize the Word of God, which is profitable for teaching, reproving, correcting, and instructing (2 Timothy 3:16).